dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/postgres/Setting-up-PostgreSQL.md

 	# IPv4 local connections:
 	host    all             power_user      0.0.0.0/0               md5
 	host    all             other_user      0.0.0.0/0               md5
+	# IPv6 local connections:
+	host    all             all             ::1/128                 md5

 Now that we've updated the authorization settings, we need to update PostgreSQL to enable remote connections to the database.
 At the command line enter: